luismiguelcasadodiaz/push_swap/README.md

 /* ************************************************************************** */
 ```

 This is 42 Norma incompatible.
-Si i figured out how to create a 42 norma compatible documentation that later easyly trasnfors into a Doxygen compatible comment.
+So I figured out how to create a 42 norma compatible comment that later easyly trasnforms into a Doxygen compatible comment.

 ```c
 /* ************************************************************************** */